Deepak8717/javascript/basic-fetch-api/README.md

 # Zomato (Collections)

-### Use plain JS and Fetch to get collections and bind to DOM
+Use pure JavaScript and Fetch API to get collections and bind to DOM